 The role of the Clinical Educator is to be the Intern's professional mentor.
-We know that our Clinical Educators will be observing the vast majority of lessons the Intern conducts and will be providing ongoing feedback which is vital for the Intern's development.
+We know that our Clinical Educators will be observing most lessons the Intern conducts and will be providing ongoing feedback which is vital for the Intern's development.
 The School of Education asks Clinical Educators to perform three or more formal observations of the Intern teaching lessons - planned using the MAT Lesson Plan Template - and document her/his observation and feedback using the Clinical Educator Formal Observation Template.
-Formal observations will be shared with the Intern during a post-observation conference and the formal observation document(s) will be uploaded to Taskstream by the Intern.
-After Interns plan and teach the lesson, they will create an entry in their Reflective Journal to reflect on the experience, which they are also required to upload to Taskstream/Watermark.
+Formal observations will be shared with the Intern during a post-observation conference and the formal observation document(s) will be uploaded to Canvas by the Intern.
+After Interns plan and teach the lesson, they will create an entry in their Reflection Journal to reflect on the experience, which they are also required to upload to Canvas.
 Completing this reflection right after the lesson observation and debriefing conversation is highly recommended.